CSS-AMU/Learning-Git/README.md

 * Push your changes : ```$ git push origin branch-name```
 * Compare your changes and submit a Pull Request.

-If you are facing any problem or have any doubts open Issues or drop your query on Slack channel.
+Facing any problem or have any doubt ?
+Open a issue or drop your query on Slack channel.